Web Services for Web Masters

 It is possible to use SFTP to transfer files to a web site or folder.
 If you require SFTP access to your web folder, please contact Heather Stevens in SSTS to have that access setup.

 Most departmental web sites are now edited using the new Western templates within the Cascade content management system.
 To access an existing Cascade site or request a new Cascade site, please contact SSTS.
-You can also email the Cascade team directly at email@example.com.
+You can also use the form that WTS has setup on their website for Cascade access.

 If you already have Cascade access, you can edit your site by going to cms.uwo.ca.
 Help with the Cascade system is available online.
-The web style guide (PDF, 8.3 MB) is also available to help you see how the template is used.
+The web style guide is also available to help you see how the template is used.

 If your site has not moved to Cascade yet or you are still supporting pages previously created in Microsoft Expression Web, you will need to use Microsoft Expression Web for those pages only.
 You should not edit pages that have been created with Cascade as they may be overwritten by Cascade during a re-publish.